santa catalina veraguas panama coiba island marine park panama

 Situated in Veraguas Province, along the Pacific coast and just west of the Azuero Peninsula, Santa Catalina is synonymous with surfing and arguably Panama's most famous surf spot.
 Local and international surfers frequent Santa Catalina to enjoy its consistent, powerful surf and relaxed, laid-back atmosphere.
 Near Santa Catalina are numerous other surf spots, including Punta Brava, Punta Rosa, San Pedrillo, and Cimarron.
 So there is a surf spot for everyone, whether you are a professional or a beginner.

 It also serves as a gateway to Coiba National Park, which offers intrepid travelers world-class scuba diving, snorkeling, white sand beaches, and numerous other outdoor activities.

-Once a small fishing village off the beaten track, the town of Santa Catalina is busy with budget hotels, surfboard rentals, and surf camps offering all levels of instruction help ensure a steady flow of surfers in search of the perfect break.
+Once a small fishing village off the beaten track, Santa Catalina is busy with budget hotels, surfboard rentals, and surf camps offering all levels of instruction to help ensure a steady flow of surfers searching for the perfect break.

 If you are driving to Santa Catalina, take the Panamerican Highway until you reach Santiago — turn left at the Shell station (Ave.
 Central.)
 Continue along this road for approximately 2 miles, passing a church on the left-hand side.
 At the second crossroad, turn right, and continue until you reach the Shell station.
 Here, turn left, and follow the sign to Santa Catalina.
 Upon arriving in El Tigre de Los Amarillos, turn left and follow the sign for Santa Catalina, Lagartero.
-Continue along this road until you reach an intersection, then turn right, and follow this road until you reach the town of Santa Catalina.
+Continue along this road until you reach an intersection, turn right, and follow this road until you reach the town of Santa Catalina.
 The trip from Panama City to Santa Catalina takes approximately 6-7 hours.